Youssef-Bakr/Indicators_and_Thresholds_for_Desertification/README.md

-# Indicators and Thresholds for Desertification
+### Desertification risk assessment and management
+### Desertification risk assessment by an integrated index
+### Desertification indicators as diagnosis criteria for desertification risk assessment in Africa
-Indicators and Thresholds for Desertification
+### Desertification Indicators and Thresholds for Afric